zarifaziz/whisper-live-audio-transcription/README.md

 # Whisper Audio Live Transcription

+Welcome to the Whisper Audio Live Transcription tool.
+This application utilizes the power of the Whisper library to provide real-time transcription of audio captured from your microphone.
+It's designed to be easy to set up and use, whether you're a developer looking to integrate transcription capabilities into your projects or just someone interested in experimenting with speech recognition technology.

+This tool not only writes the live transcription to a file at the path set in `settings.transcript_file` but also prints it to the terminal.

 ## Prerequisites

 This application has been tested with Python 3.10.3.
 It is recommended to use